Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 1Sa.
 15:29 He who is the Glory of Israel does not lie or change his mind; for he is not a man, that he should change his mind.”

 The nuances are important.
-In every verse that tells us God does not change His mind it is in comparison to man.
-We would conclude from this that the way God does things is not like how man does things.
+When it says God does not change His mind it is in comparison to man.
+It may be more simple than we have been led to believe, that the way God does things is not like how man does things.

 Nu.
 23:19 God is not a man, that he should lie (like men do), nor a son of man, that he should change his mind (in the manner of men).
 Does he speak and then not act?
 Does he promise and not fulfil?